 User agrees to be bound by the terms of the Software Agreement and terms as represented in Schedule A.

-11.1 The parties will act in a reasonable way and help each other comply with their respective obligations.

-11.2 Each party must promptly inform the other party of changes to any information given to the other party under this Agreement.

 9. USER’S IMMEDIATE STATEMENT OF TRUTHFULNESS:

-The User confirms that all information provided to the CompanyRyve is correct and no information has been withheld which, if disclosed to the Company, might reasonably affect their decision to enter this Agreement.
-The User acknowledges that the CompanyRyve has relied upon the truth of the representations in this clause and in their Agreement in entering into this Agreement.
+The User confirms that all information provided to the Ryve is correct, true and accurate.
+The User acknowledges that Ryve has relied upon the truth of the representations in this clause and in entering into this Agreement.

 11. FORCE MAJUERE:

-Either party shall be excused from failures or delays in delivery or performance hereunder if such failure or delay is attributable to causes beyond the reasonable control of the party, which makes such performance or delivery commercially impractical.
+Either Party shall be excused from failures or delays in delivery or performance hereunder if such failure or delay is attributable to causes beyond the reasonable control of the Party, which makes such performance or delivery commercially impractical.

-12. NOTICES

-All notices shall be in writing and shall be deemed to be delivered when deposited in the United States Postal Services, postage prepaid, return receipt requested, or when sent by telegram, telex, or facsimile.
-All notices shall be directed to Licenseethe recipient Party, its successors or assigns, at the respective addresses set forth on the first page of this Agreement or to such other address as one party may, from time to time, designate by notice to the other party in writing.
+12. NOTICES: All notices shall be in writing and shall be deemed to be delivered when deposited in the United States Postal Services, postage prepaid, return receipt requested, or when sent by telegram, telex, or facsimile.
+All notices shall be directed to the recipient Party, its successors or assigns, at the respective addresses set forth on the first page of this Agreement or to such other address as one party may, from time to time, designate by notice to the other party in writing.

-13. WAIVER

-No waiver of any breach of any provision of this Agreement shall constitute a waiver of any prior, concurrent or subsequent breach of the same or any other provision hereof, and no waiver shall be effective unless made in writing and signed by an authorized representative of the waiving Party.
+13. WAIVER: No waiver of any breach of any provision of this Agreement shall constitute a waiver of any prior, concurrent or subsequent breach of the same or any other provision hereof, and no waiver shall be effective unless made in writing and signed by an authorized representative of the waiving Party.

 14. RESTRICTIONS OF TRANSFER:

-This Agreement and the rights and obligations under this Agreement shall not be transferable, sub-licensable or assignable to any other person, firm or corporation by Licensee, without the express prior written consent of the Licensor.
+This Agreement and the rights and obligations under this Agreement shall not be transferable, sub-licensable or assignable to any other person, firm or corporation by User, without the express prior written consent of the Licensor.
 The rights and obligations of this Agreement shall insure to the benefit of and be binding upon the parties hereto, their successors and permitted assigns.

-15. CHOICE OF LAW; CHOICE OF VENUE:
+15. CHOICE OF LAW: CHOICE OF VENUE:

 The negotiation, execution, performance, termination, interpretation and construction of the Agreement will be governed by the law of the State of New York.
-If either Company or Driver brings a lawsuit or any other action arising out of the Agreement against the other party, such party must file its lawsuit or other action in a state or federal court located in Brooklyn, New York.
-The parties expressly submit to the exclusive jurisdiction of those courts and consent to venue in those courts.
-In the event of litigation pertaining to any matter covered by the Agreement, each of the parties hereby agree to waive any right that it may have to a jury trial of any or all issues that may be raised in such litigation.
 Nothing contained in the Agreement will be construed to limit or waive any rights of the parties under applicable United States federal, state, or local laws.
 Any provision of the Agreement held to be invalid, illegal or unenforceable will be ineffective to the extent of such invalidity, illegality or unenforceability without affecting the validity, legality and enforceability of the remaining provisions hereof.

-16. NO CONSTRUCTION AGAINST THE DRAFTER
+16. NO CONSTRUCTION AGAINST THE DRAFTER: